sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 Buf's `hyperpb` library takes a different approach.
 It compiles the message descriptor into dedicated, optimized table-driven parser bytecode at runtime.

-The bytecode engine parses binary payloads directly, bypassing Go's reflection model, and decodes field tags with speeds approaching statically generated code.
+The bytecode engine parses binary payloads directly, bypassing Go's reflection model entirely, and decodes field tags with speeds approaching statically generated code.

 ### Eliminating Heap Allocations

-CPU cycle efficiency only solves part of the problem.
-Memory allocation is the other major factor.
+Execution speed is only half the equation; memory allocation dictates the rest.

 `hyperpb` provides a thread-local, pre-allocated memory arena pool through `hyperpb.Shared`.
 Pairing bytecode parsing with a reusable memory arena allows you to recycle memory buffers across multiple requests.
 This eliminates runtime heap churn for read-only pipelines: